maopenglin/BoundlessKit-iOS/README.md

 ####Reinforcement Calls

 A reinforcement call should be used when the user has performed a particular action that you wish to become a 'habit', the reinforcement call will return the name of the feedback function that should be called to inform, delight or congratulate the user.
-The names of the reinforcement functions, the feedback functions and their respective pairings may be found and configured on the developer dashboard.
+The names of the reinforcement functions, the feedback functions and their respective pairings must be configured by contacting us.

 ######General syntax